xdivayze/xdivayze/README.md

 # xdivayze welcomes you

-I try to write cool code
+I try to write cool code.
+I strictly believe that AI in programming just leads to more work fixing it in the future.

 # What I am working on
 ## Papo, a game engine that supports hardware multiplexing